azaghal/django-pydenticon/docs/configuration.rst

 identicon generation.
 Each configuration option comes with a default value that's used if it's not specified explicitly in project settings.

+The application will verify configuration options, and raise an ``ImproperlyConfigured`` exception in case of a problem.

 ``PYDENTICON_ROWS``
 -------------------